 †is from Rochester, NY, and began dancing at the age of four.
 She trained with the Deborah McKay School of Dance, the American Academy of Ballet, and on Scholarship at the Garth Fagan School.
 She joined Carolina Ballet Theater in 2004, under the artistic direction of Hernan Justo, and in 2009 became one of the company's Resident Choreographers.
 Francesca is now in her third season with Rochester City Ballet †after joining in 2015.
 She has performed as a guest artist with Olney Ballet Theatre (Olney, MD), Configurations Dance Theatre (Buffalo, NY) and continues to perform with Carolina Ballet Theater (Greenville, SC).
 She has also performed with and choreographed for Springfield Ballet Company (Springfield, IL).
 Some of her favorite roles she has performed include Odile in Swan Lake, the title role in the ballet Carmen and the Silent Solo in Alonzo King's MAP.

-Carrie Herrman has been teaching at the Deborah MacKay School of Dance for the past nine years.
+Carrie Herrman has been teaching at the Deborah MacKay School of Dance for the past thirteen years.
 As a student, Carrie attended the Deborah MacKay School of Dance for nine years and was privileged to have received the Outstanding Dancer Award in 2003.

 As a student, she studied 12 hours per week taking classical ballet, pointe, tap, and jazz.
 She participated in the New York City Dance Alliance, Joe Tremaine and Manhattan Dance Project workshops.
 Carrie demonstrated for 4 years which helped prepare her to teach at the studio.
 As a teacher Carrie still attends classes at the Deborah MacKay School of Dance with guest teachers that have included Jody Dombrowski, Janet Wentling, Joe Cippola and Todd Shanks.
 She stays current by attending workshops at Brockport, 24/7, and DMA.†